damianhakert/damianhakert.github.io/source/posts/2016-12-11-proposed-server-purchase-for-gitlab-com.html.md

 D6 Should we go for the 3700 series SSD or save some money and go for the 3600 series?
 Both for the normal and the SQL servers?

+D7 We're planning on one SSD per node.
+For the OSD nodes (file server) that would mean having the Ceph journal and bcache on the same SSD.
+Is this a good idea?

 # Memory

 Suppose one node runs both as application server and fileserver.